 To maintain or adjust the capital structure, the Company may issue new shares, issue debt or sell assets to meet financial obligations.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the year ended October 31, 2019.
+There were no changes in the Company's approach to capital management during the year ended October 31, 2020.
+The Company is not exposed to externally imposed capital requirements.